steveblue/ngus/README.md

 * Make a pull request.

-##What ngus Needs
+###What ngus Needs

 * Support for GL Features
 * Support for Famo.us Physics Engine
 * Support for Camera
 * Integration of Famo.us UI Events
-* Complete Typescript type definitions for Famo.us Engine and ngus
+* Complete Typescript type definitions for Famo.us Engine
 * Better handling and customization of Famo.us Engine
-* Refinement to the build tools
 * Integrated tests
 * Documentation